Skip to content

 --scope user makes the server available across all projects.
 Omit it for project-local scope only.

 -issuer-name, -operator-id, and -operator-name stamp the signed receipt with the agent and the organisation running it.
-Setting -issuer-name to Claude Code here (and to Codex in the Codex integration) is what lets you tell at receipt-inspection time which client made a given call — without it, every receipt just shows the default did:agent:mcp-proxy issuer.
+Setting -issuer-name to Claude Code here (and to Codex in the Codex integration) is what lets you tell at receipt-inspection time which client made a given call — without it, every receipt just shows the daemon’s default did:agent-receipts-daemon:local issuer.
 See the configuration reference for the full set of identity flags.

 Verify the server is registered: